AlfonsoJLuna/alfonsoluna.io/content/sff-pc.md

 ![Only three cables are needed!][cables]

-For more information about these power supplies I recommend to read the reviews from JonnyGuru:
+For more information about these power supplies I recommend the reviews from JonnyGuru:

 * [SF600 Gold]
 * [SF450 Gold]